 - While many of our workers do apply for, and are considered for, regular positions, finding the exact long-term match for your permanent staffing needs is not the focus of our office.

 - Our candidates are eager to work, and UTemp is eager to find placements for them quickly, before they accept a position elsewhere.
 When we refer a candidate to you for consideration, we ask that you make a decision as quickly as possible to the suitability of the candidate to perform your needed work.

-- Because UTemp attests to the duration of the hourly appointment, ensuring that benefits are provided when appropriate, we ask you to:
+- UTemp attests to the duration of the position, ensuring that benefits are provided when appropriate, we ask you to:

-- quote us an appropriate length of time that you believe you will need the temp,
+- quote us an appropriate length of time that you believe you will need the work,

 - keep to that duration of assignment, unless you need to extend longer or end the assignment sooner due to funding, performance, or completion of the work, and

 - contact us as soon as possible should there be a need to extend the duration of an appointment.